 Order Details Section.

-The order details section is the main section of the purchase order template.
-It consists of the following subheadings:
+The order details section constitutes the core of the purchase order template.
+It is structured with the following key subheadings:

 Total: Total= Quantity X Price/Unit.